despc/TorchInfluxDb/README.md

 * `Enable` -- Sends data to the InfluxDB instance.
 * `Host URL` -- URL to the the InfluxDB instance.
 * `Organization Name` -- Organization name to use when sending data to the InfluxDB instance.
+* `Username` -- Authentication username for the write access to the InfluxDB instance.
-* `Authentication Token` -- Authentication token for the write access to the InfluxDB instance.
+* `Password` -- Authentication password for the write access to the InfluxDB instance.
 * `Throttle Interval (Seconds)` -- Minimizes the number of HTTP calls using a queue.
 * `Suppress Response Errors` -- Ignores network/authentication errors.